kabilan1290/Docker_Cheatsheet/README.md

 docker run -d --name restart-always --restart=always <image> - The option will restart container until it works perfectly,we can manually stop this.

+docker run -l user=12345 -d redis - The option -l used to label the docker.

+docker run --label-file=labels -d redis - To add a label using a label file,we use this command.it will create a label for each line in the file.